JamesH003/InstaPilot/README.md

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑 -->

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [AR One Sans](https://fonts.google.com/specimen/AR+One+Sans) was used for the primary headers, titles and all secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site on individual posts.

 ## User Stories